This Spicy Grilled Pork Tenderloin is a family favorite. It’s has a great flavor and is always tender and juicy.

 - Reduce temperature to low and cover with grill lid.
 Continued to cook pork covered, until an instant-read thermometer inserted into the center registers 145 degrees, turning occasionally.

 Update: This is a really versatile recipe, you can change up the spices.
 I like to use lemon pepper and lots of fresh ground pepper.
-You can also brown it on the stove and then bake it in the oven until it reaches 145 - 160 degrees if you want it well done.
+You can also brown it on the stove and then bake it in the oven until it reaches 145℉ (160℉ if you want it well done.)
+Lately, I've been smoking it on my Traeger pellet grill at 225℉ for about 2 1/2 hours or until it has an internal temperature of 145℉.